I'm super pumped to be sharing this post for SO many reasons. But the biggest one might be that OUR KITCHEN IS ALMOST FINISHED!!

 - 1-3 serrano or jalepeno peppers *See note below

-- ¼ medium white onion (left in 1 piece), plus 2 tbsp minced onion, divided
+- ¼ medium white onion (left in 1 piece), plus 2 tablespoon minced onion, divided

 - 1 large clove garlic, peeled